Fran-98/pytol/README.md

 -----
 ## Known Issues

-- Terrain around airbases need to be adjusted as they deform terrain.
-Will be implemented soon
 - Need to pay attention to the terrain around cities as some city blocks deform terrain.
-Similar problem as airbases.
-- Pytol need to get bases from the map data, have to put them manually.
+- Height sampling may have small discrepancies (~1-3m) compared to Unity's terrain mesh on steep slopes.

 ### Not issues but pending
-- Add static prefab to mission.
-- Handle the complex events and objectives system.
 - Support weather presets.
 - Support OBJECTIVES_OPFOR.
 - Support to add imgs and that kind of stuff to the briefing.
-- Support to higher level implementation of things like mission templates and auto mission generation.
-- Support to replay reading. (will be useful to make stateful campaings or a campaing engine)
+- Support to replay reading. (will be useful to make stateful campaigns or a campaign engine)
 -----
 ## License